CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 ## Freddy
-Always comes down the **left** corridor.
+Always comes down the **right** corridor.
 Unlike Bonnie and Chica his progress will not reverse - he will always come towards you and never away from you.

-Once he is in the space immediately outside your **left** door, he will wait until you have the cameras up.
+Once he is in the space immediately outside your **right** door, he will wait until you have the cameras up.
 If your door is open at this time, you will be jumpscared once you put the cameras down.

-Having the cameras on Freddy while he is calculating a movement opportunity will cause him to automatically fail it.
+Having the cameras up (on any camera, not specifically the one Freddy is in) while he is calculating a movement opportunity will cause him to automatically fail it.

 However, when Freddy *does* get a successful movement opportunity he does not immediately move, but rather waits a certain number of *frames* (remembering that the game runs at 60fps) before doing so.
 How many frames this is depends on his AI level.